 Linear: Program as Feed Mode (G1) or Rapid (G0) moves.
 Only rapid and linear feed moves can be programmed.
 You must set an individual feedrate if a move is non-synchronous (Format: FU 20.0 or FW 20.0).
 U and W can be programmed along with X, Y, and Z-axis in rapid, linear, and circular moves.
 You can make U and W synchronous or non-synchronous to the XYZ moves.
-Program Sync codes:
+Program Sync codes on a block alone: